ZieMcd/NameBasedAuthenticationComponent/README.md

 I also recommend reading the documentation on Microsoft's [AuthorizeView component](https://docs.microsoft.com/en-us/aspnet/core/blazor/security/?view=aspnetcore-6.0#authorizeview-component) which this component is based off of.

 If you dont know what Authentication provider to use I recommend [okta](https://developer.okta.com/). \
-[Here is good](https://www.youtube.com/watch?v=GilJ29cPJAs&ab_channel=OktaDev) video is good for showing how to set up okta in blazor project. \
+[Here is a good video](https://www.youtube.com/watch?v=GilJ29cPJAs&ab_channel=OktaDev) for showing how to set up okta in blazor project. \
-Around 13 mins into [this](https://youtu.be/Cej_u3fb9rI?t=783) video it shows you how to get role claim from okta
+Around 13 mins into [this](https://youtu.be/Cej_u3fb9rI?t=783) video it shows you how to get roles as claim from okta.

 ## Installation